iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 The general tab provides access to some more basic module configuration parameters.
 Parameters here help configure attributes necessary for properly controlling your module with your desired behaviors.

-For example, the general tab is where you will find the :ref:`Motor Direction parameter <throttle_direction>`.
+For example, with a module with speed firmware connected, the general tab is where you will find the :ref:`Motor Direction parameter <throttle_direction>`.

 Tuning
 -----------